sonrabakarim/barlkk/_posts/2015-07-05-ultima-underworld-on-rpi.md

 # Requirements

 - Raspberry Pi with Raspbian or similar installed
-- Connected up to a monitor, mouse, keyboard and speakers
+- Connected to a monitor, mouse, keyboard and speakers
 - With network connectivity

 # Experience

 So far I've been able to get a pretty clean game intro video sequence.
-Actual gameplay is a bit choppy still, which should improve on the Raspberry Pi 2 with its 1GB onboard RAM and 900MHz stock processor.
+Actual gameplay is a bit choppy still, which should improve on the Raspberry Pi 2 with its quad-core 900MHz processor.

+**Update 17 Jul 2015:** Got an RPi2 and the game runs great using [RetroPie](http://blog.petrockblock.com/retropie/).
+No chop in the audio and the video is smooth like butter, making for an great gaming experience.
+(Note: I set the *Memory Split* under Raspberry Pi *Advanced Options* to 512, though I'm not sure it's necessary.)

 # Getting started